gura-lang/gura-lang.github.io/library-reference/chapter-05.md

 R/W</td>

 <td>
-an expression of the function.</td>
+An expression of the function.</td>
 </tr>

 <tr>
 <td>